The Placemat Reward Chart

 This technique could help engage fussy eaters, or older children who need some encouragement, to try something new.
 It also teaches basic nutritional requirements for the body and works on the same principle as other Reward Charts.

-Cut out a circle of cardboard large enough that there will be an edge around the child’s plate.
+• Cut out a circle of cardboard large enough that there will be an edge around the child’s plate.
 Colour four sections which represent the basic food groups of protein, carbohydrate, fruit and vegetables.
 Laminate or cover in sticky-back plastic.
+Buy packs of little round stickers in each of these four colours.

-Use the Placemat Reward Chart with the Involvement Technique to encourage bonding and promote a responsible attitude in your child and, if this works, why not try other Reward Charts to encourage more general good behaviour?
+Use the Placemat Reward Chart with the Involvement Technique to encourage bonding and promote a responsible eating attitude in your child and, if this works, why not download our FREE Supernanny Reward Charts to encourage more general good behaviour?